 THE COURSE METHODOLOGY

 The three facilitators – Anita Ernstorfer , Nora Refaeil, and Jan Ubels – provide frameworks which advisors can apply to clarify and more consciously address the situations, assignments and challenges they are facing.

 The course is geared towards adult learning with the creation of an environment encouraging exchange and listening between professional peers.
+Together, the team fosters conversation, indicates linkages between topics, and facilitates a dynamic learning process and a constructive group atmosphere.
 A safe space supports the sharing of the often complex and sensitive challenges participants face.

 By the time you finish the course, you will be equipped to:

-- Understand a variety of advisory roles and consciously navigate them, adapted to task and context
+- Identify a variety of advisory roles and consciously navigate them, adapted to task and context.

-- Develop awareness of your personal and interpersonal skills that are central to effective advising in complex contexts
+- Develop awareness of your personal agency and critical interpersonal skills that are central to fostering constructive relationships as an effective and trusted adviser.

-- Be more aware of your behavioural patterns and manage your well-being, energy and creativity
+- Be more aware of your own behavioural patterns and manage your well-being, energy and creativity.